 I own a ground-floor 1950’s flat in Weybridge.
 Given that I can not reach agreement with the freeholder, can the Leasehold valuation Tribunal determine the amount due for a lease extension?

 if there is a absentee freeholder or where there is dispute about what the lease extension should cost, under the relevant statutes you can apply to the First-tier Tribunal (Property Chamber) to make a decision on the price payable.

-An example of a Lease Extension case for a Weybridge flat is 147 Redford Close in June 2012.
+An example of a Lease Extension decision for a Weybridge property is 147 Redford Close in June 2012.
 The Tribunal determined the lease extension premium to be at £4,200 This case was in relation to 1 flat.
-The number of years remaining on the existing lease(s) was 82.93 years.
+The unexpired term as at the valuation date was 82.93 years.